 Ceilings are often painted a plain white and the only enhancement they receive may be a fancy fan unit or light fixture.
 You won’t see find the kind of texture that you see in popcorn ceilings.
 Coffered ceilings can involve these features as well, while adding an illusion of space to the room.
 Though many homeowners still prefer the antique appeal of dark wooden beams and paneling systems, many people now play with the dimensions of a room by altering the traditional face of these grid ceilings.

-Need to find a pro for your Coffered Ceiling Project?Find Pros
+Ready to start your Coffered Ceiling Project?Find Pros

 Dark woods can actually make a room look smaller, as if the ceiling is closing in on you, and this may be desired if you have a high-ceiling room that you wish to make more intimate.
 But if you have a small space, simply by painting the beams a different color than the recessed panels, a new depth is created in the room itself.
 In fact, there are now narrower beams available, which if installed closer to the ceiling (less recessed), produce the illusion of space.